Why a “Scottish Church” for the people of Canada?

 – John Knox (Preface to Book 4 of the Reformation of Religion)

-In Germany, Christ was lifted up as Priest; in Geneva as Profit; and in Scotland as King.
+In Germany, Christ was lifted up as Priest; in Geneva as Prophet; and in Scotland as King.
 That is the glory of Scotland.
 She has not only believed in Jesus Christ as the all-sufficient Sacrifice and Advocate for each individual soul, nor rested in him merely as of the all-sufficient Instructor, revealing the whole will of God for each ecclesiastical as well as individual guidance, but besides these two she has had a fuller revelation of the glory of Jesus Christ: she has seen him as her King.

 Germany struck the key-note of the Reformation, and preached faith, faith in the adequate work of the great high priest.